Do your kids fight as much as mine?

 But I want it to last forever!

 As I said, this is the second year of our sibling kindness advent calendars.
-I shared last year’s on our Facebook page:
+I shared last year’s on our Facebook page.
+It looked like this:

 As you can see, it’s not the prettiest homemade advent calendar you will find, but it did the trick.

-This year I decided to make them a little more attractive.
+This year I decided to make the kindness advent calendars a little more attractive.
 Not much, mind you.
 But enough.
 Witness the glory:

 Each boy created a label for his sibling kindness advent calendar jar.
 The one of the left is “I like you,” in case you are wondering about that.